Has anyone ever recommended you try a low calorie diet?

 A low calorie diet will not work when you eat nothing but junk.

 They may have very well been eating a perfectly normal amount of calories, but were taking in way too much sugar in the process.
+Often times, even fruits can make you fat.
+Strictly because of the sugar content int them.
 A common culprit of weight gain is soda.
 Though soda is just sugar water and doesn’t contain many calories, removing it from your diet is one of the easiest things you can do to lose weight.

 Myth #3: Food labels count calories exactly, and correctly.